g1mv/density/README.md

 **Linux**

 On Linux, Clang/LLVM is not always available by default, but can be easily added thanks to the provided package managers.
-The following example assumes a Debian or Ubuntu distributions with *apt*.
+The following example assumes a Debian or Ubuntu distribution with *apt-get*.

-1) From the command line, install Clang/LLVM and other prerequisites (GCC is also supported if Clang/LLVM is not a possibility).
+1) From the command line, install Clang/LLVM (*optional*, GCC is also supported if Clang/LLVM can't be used) and other prerequisites.

 ```
     sudo apt-get install clang git wget
 ```

-2) Get the source code from this repository, and install premake :
+2) Get the source code and premake :

 ```
     git clone https://github.com/centaurean/density.git